vnallam09/datafun-04-notebooks/RUN_ALL.md

 ## Install Additional Modules

-Python comes with a large Python Standard Libary, but we often want additional classes, modules, and packages for even more functionality.
+Python comes with a large Python Standard Library, but we often want additional classes, modules, and packages for even more functionality.